sspencer/mock/README.md

 go run . examples/user.http
 ```

 The server prints the routes it loaded, then listens on `:8080`.
+While it is
+running, it watches the given `.http` file(s) for edits.
+Save the file and the
+server reloads the routes and reprints the updated method list.

 ```sh
 curl http://localhost:8080/users/42